+Proposal document.
 A major purpose of this exam is to help students develop a clear plan for their dissertation research and to improve their skills in oral presentations.
 Another purpose is to encourage submission of actual NRSA proposals.
-Accordingly, this proposal should be developed in consultation with the thesis advisor and anyone else the student wishes to consult, including members of the student's DAC.
+Accordingly, the written proposal should be developed in consultation with the thesis advisor and anyone else the student wishes to consult, including members of the student's DAC.
 Students are encouraged to submit proposal drafts to their advisor as part of the process of formulating a coherent and practical research plan.
-Advisors should limit their feedback to general suggestions for improvement; insertion of text or re-writing is not allowed.
+Advisors should limit their feedback to general suggestions for improvement; insertion of text and re-writing are not permitted.